 It was at this point that the team realised this new group of experts could actually be used to provide advisory services across different industries.
 Advising businesses on making the workplace pet friendly, advising hotels and tourist attractions etc. In this way a new service line was developed and launched by the company.
 This is a really great example of how what can be perceived as a little fun can actually produce some great insights and bright ideas for the organisation.

-At Skore we use these in our training and in real live process workshops.
-Skore software is designed to be used in live process workshops to capture processes at the speed of conversation.
-Processes are visualised and captured straight into the software while people describe them.
+At Skore we use these in training or real live process workshops to kick off conversations.
+The Skore platform uses UPN (Universal Process Notation), the simplest way to capture and describe a process and is designed to be understood by everyone in the organisation, not just the experts.
+Processes can be visualised and mapped straight into the software while people describe them.
 These games make an excellent addition to workshops that help accelerate process improvement and generate innovative new ideas that can again be captured directly into Skore and shared with the wider team.